core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 # Security Considerations

 This application protocol relies on the lower layers to provide confidentiality, integrity, and availability.
 A typical approach to archive these requirements is to implement CoAP using the DTLS binding as defined in {{RFC7252}} section 9.
-Other approaches are possible to fulfill these requirements, such as the use of a network layer security mechanism as discussed in {{coap-ipsec}} or a link layer security mechanism for exchanges done within a single sub-network.
+Other approaches are possible to fulfill these requirements, such as the use of a network layer security mechanism as discussed in {{-coap-ipsec}} or a link layer security mechanism for exchanges done within a single sub-network.

 In some applications, different access rights to objects (data nodes, protocol operations and notifications) need to be granted to different CoOL clients.
 Different solutions are possible, such as the implementation of Access Control Lists (ACL) using YANG module(s) or the use of an authorization certificate as defined in {{RFC7252}}.
 These access control mechanisms need to be addressed in complementary specifications.